limbocaba/Hulu-Clone/README.md

 # Getting Started

-To go to the live deployed site, check out this link to head straight there 👉🏼 https://sandys-clone.surge.sh/

-Or if you're pulling this repo and running it locally, simply follow these steps to be able to access the repo:
+If you're pulling this repo and running it locally, simply follow these steps to be able to access the repo:

 ```sh
 npm install npm@latest -g